OHIF/OHIF-Office-Hours/README.md

 ## Meetings Info
 You are invited to a Zoom meeting.

-When: Thursdays 10:00 AM Eastern Time (US and Canada)
+When: Tuesdays 11:00 AM Eastern Time (US and Canada)

-Register in advance for these recurring meetings [here](https://us02web.zoom.us/meeting/register/tZMldOuuqj0jGty2AOGnhQc8hMjABEUL_JL4)
+Register in advance for these recurring meetings [here](https://partners.zoom.us/meeting/register/y0Tw1QQeTyqqX82gaX8jJg)

 After registering, you will receive a confirmation email containing information about joining the meeting.